nguyenpham/Banksia/README.md

 Working
 ---------
 - Improve interface
-- Support some diffirent opening book formats such as pgn and Polyglot
+- Support some diffirent opening book formats such as Polyglot
 - Support some different tournament types: knockout, swiss
 - Support Winboard protocol (not soon)
 - Support other chess variants (not soon event it is designed for multi variants - at least from verion 1.0)